 Melbourne Day Hikes FAQs

-1. How long is the Organ Pipes Walk?
+How long is the walk in Organ Pipes National Park?

 The Organ Pipes walk is 3km long and should take around 30 minutes to complete.